 - For a quick hands on introduction, jump to the Schema Registry module of the free Apache Kafka 101 course to learn why you would need a Schema Registry, what it is, and how to get started.
 Also see the free Schema Registry 101 course to learn about the schema formats and how to build, register, manage and evolve schemas.

-- The Schema Registry Tutorials provides a full walkthrough on how to enable client applications to read and write Avro data, check schema version compatibility, and use the UIs to manage schemas.
+- The Schema Registry tutorials provide full walkthroughs on how to enable client applications to read and write Avro data, check schema version compatibility, and use the UIs to manage schemas.

 - To learn about schema formats, create schemas, and use producers and consumers to send messages to topics, see Test Drive Avro Schema, Test Drive Protobuf Schema, and Test Drive JSON Schema.

 Schema Registry is a key component of Stream Governance, available in Essentials and Advanced Stream Governance packages, and a premium feature of self-managed Confluent Platform that provides a centralized repository for managing and validating schemas used in data processing and serialization (into and out of binary format).
 As an event based system, Confluent brokers uses Schema Registry to intelligently transfer Kafka topic message data and events between producers and consumers.

 Schema Registry provides several benefits, including data validation, compatibility checking, versioning, and evolution.
 It also simplifies the development and maintenance of data pipelines and reduces the risk of data compatibility issues, data corruption, and data loss.